Editor’s Note: This post has been updated with new links and content.

 Your call-to-action on your landing page either has them leave the pool (your landing page) right away to take a shower, or they’re like me and don’t care (I know, kinda gross, but I’m just being honest) and stick around to convert.

-There are other definitions out there for warm traffic, but I’m going to speak about then in terms of PPC traffic.
+There are other definitions out there for warm traffic, but I’m going to speak in terms of PPC traffic.

 The “Someone Peed In The Pool” type of visitors are the ones who are searching for what you have to offer.
 They’re NOT Display traffic visitors who click on your image ad.